agilecustoms/release/docs/artifact-types/aws-s3.md

 "release" GitHub environment and AWS IAM authorization — covered in [Authorization and security](../authorization.md)_

 AWS S3 is very powerful, and specifically, it works very well for software distribution.
 S3 allows flexible read and write permissions by prefix and by tags.
-And it has rules for expiration so you can auto remove temporary artifacts
+And it has rules for expiration, so you can auto remove temporary artifacts

 For publishing in S3 the `agilecustoms/release` uses a simple convention: if there is an `s3` directory in cwd, then all files from it will be uploaded to S3 bucket